- UCAS Code: L501

 During the course you’ll undertake three placements - one observational placement in Year 2 and an assessed placement in Years 3 & 4.

-These placements take place in a variety of social work settings including within social work departments and voluntary organisations.
-You'll get the opportunity to work with children and young people, older people and adults and people with disabilities or mental health problems and people who use criminal justice services.
+These placements take place in a variety of social work settings across the west and southern coast of Scotland, including social work departments and voluntary organisations.
+You’ll get the opportunity to work with children and young people, older people and adults and people with disabilities or mental health problems and people who use criminal justice services.

 You'll undertake a dissertation during Year 4.
 You can choose a social work topic that is of interest to you and you'll be allocated a supervisor with similar interests.
 You'll have the opportunity to carry out research with social workers and/ or people who use services.